 |1891||start of mining.|

 |1961||Carlton Mill closed, mining ended, opened as a show mine.|

 Mollie Kathleen Mine is a typical Colorado Hardrock Mine, a mine where quartz based gold deposits were mined.
 It was named after Mollie Kathleen Gortner, who discovered the ore in 1891.
-She found the gold wired quartz in a valley called Poverty Gulch, as the neighbour was fruitless is finding gold for twelve years.
+She found the gold wired quartz in a valley called Poverty Gulch, becaus her neighbour had been unsuccessful in finding gold for twelve years.
 She was the first woman in the Gold Camp to strike a gold claim in her own name.
 This was not easy as the clerk at the Claims Office told her, that she could not file the claim as a woman.
 She just grabbed the file papers and signed them, and told him to argue with her husband Henry who was an attorney.

 The tours into the mines started when people asked miners to take them into the operating mine.
 Soon more and more visitors came and the work was disturbed by the tours.
-So the 200m level was opened for public viewing and the 330m level was mined.
-Again the numer of visitors grew and the real mine working were now shown during day, while mining took place during night.
+So the 200 m level was opened for public viewing and the 330 m level was mined.
+Again the number of visitors grew and the real mine working were now shown during day, while mining took place during night.
 When the mine was closed in 1961, there were so many visitors, that the mine was immediately continued as a show mine.

 On the other side of the road a new Heritage Center was opened in 2007.
 There are three floors of displays, devoted to local mining history, natural history, especially fossils and wildlife, and displays on other Pikes Peak attractions.
 There is a movie theater in the basement of the $3.7 million center.
 Many displays are interactive and kid-friendly.
 Central exhibits are the side-cut model showing the Mollie Kathleen mine and a life-size reproduction of a stegosaurus.